merovex-archival/Ombrio-Worldbuilding-Project/README.md

 Since Ben is an self-described author, he commits to provide team members with one free paperback of any novel he publishes as consideration for others participation.
 He also commits to including an Acknowledgment for each team member in anything related to the **Ombrio Worldbuilding Project**.

-CC BY 4.0 requires attribution[^cc-attribution].
+CC BY 4.0 requires attribution.
 To honor that requirement, we ask authors include the following reference in their copyright page:

-<div class='alert alert-success'>This work features content from the &ldquo;Ombrio Worldbuilding Project,&rdquo; available under a Creative Commons Attribution 4.0 International license (CC BY 4.0).</div>
+> This work features content from the &ldquo;Ombrio Worldbuilding Project,&rdquo; available under a Creative Commons Attribution 4.0 International license (CC BY 4.0).